chrisguindon/chrisguindon.github.io/content/post/gravatar-support-ending-on-accounts-eclipse-org-–-time-to-upload-your-profile-picture.md

 The content of that image URL will automatically change if the user uploads a new picture or removes it in the future.
 If you display profile pictures on your project website, this new endpoint eliminates the need for you to sync profile pictures as-well!

-**Important:** Some Eclipse services, such as GitLab, manage profile pictures independently and do not use this new endpoint.
+**Important:** Some of our services, such as GitLab, manage profile pictures independently and do not use this new endpoint.
 This change will not affect your picture on GitLab.
 To update your GitLab profile picture, visit your [Eclipse GitLab Edit Profile](https://gitlab.eclipse.org/-/user_settings/profile) page.

 ## How You Can Take Action Now